-A certificate of insurance is a document that verifies you have liability coverage and condenses all the crucial information about your policies onto one page.
+A certificate of insurance is a document that verifies you have liability coverage and condenses crucial information about your policy into one page.

 A certificate usually lists the following information about your general liability insurance policy:

 To see what one looks like, check out this sample certificate of liability insurance.

 A certificate of general liability insurance is the document you share when someone asks for proof of insurance – often when you are signing a contract with a new client or leasing commercial property.

 Insurance certificates ease business transactions.
 It's how you're able to show potential business partners, clients, landlords, and others that an insurer protects your business.
 A certificate is proof your finances are partially protected by commercial general liability insurance.

 Here are some situations where you might need a certificate of liability insurance:

 A client requires it.
 Clients want to know that if you damage their property or cause them to suffer an injury, you'll have insurance to cover the damages.
 Typically, when you work with a larger company, they'll require insurance.